-The entity's franking percentage for franking period 2 is 100%.
-This is an increase in the benchmark franking percentage for franking period 1 by an amount that is greater than 20 percentage points, resulting in a significant variation in the benchmark franking percentage.
-XYZ Ltd has an obligation to disclose this information on the franking account tax return.
-It would print X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods?
-XYZ Ltd would complete the benchmark franking period boxes as follows:
+XYZ Ltd's franking percentage for franking period 2 is 100%.
+This is an increase in the benchmark franking percentage for franking period 1 by an amount that is greater than 20 percentage points,

+- prints X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods? - completes the relevant benchmark franking period and percentage boxes.

-EXAMPLE 7 Private company
+Example 7: Private company

-Dombey Pty Ltd is a private company that has an income year from 1 July 2013 to 30 June 2014.
-A private company has the same franking period as its income year - therefore, for the 2013-14 income year, Dombey Pty Ltd's first franking period was from 1 July 2012 to 30 June 2013.
-During the 2012-13 income year Dombey Pty Ltd's benchmark franking percentage was 60%.
+Dombey Pty Ltd is a private company that has an income year from 1 July 2022 to 30 June 2023.
+The franking period of a private company is the same as its income year.

+Therefore for the 2022-23 income year, Dombey Pty Ltd's:

+- first franking period was from 1 July 2021 to 30 June 2022 and during 2021-22 Dombey Pty Ltd's benchmark franking percentage was 60%, and - second franking period was 1 July 2022 to 30 June 2023 and during 2022-23 Dombey Pty Ltd's benchmark franking percentage was 30%.

+For 2022-23, Dombey Pty Ltd:

-The company's second franking period is 1 July 2013 to 30 June 2014.
-During this income year, Dombey Pty Ltd's benchmark franking percentage was 30%.
-Dombey Pty Ltd would have to complete section C in the franking account tax return because its benchmark franking percentage decreased by more than 20 percentage points in the franking period for the 2013-14 income year.
-Dombey Pty Ltd would print X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods?
-Dombey Pty Ltd would complete the benchmark franking period boxes as follows:
+- completes section C in the Franking account tax return, because its benchmark franking percentage decreased by more than 20 percentage points in the franking period for 2022-23 - prints X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods? - completes the relevant benchmark franking period and percentage boxes.